symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

 The goal of this tutorial is to install all the CMF components with the minimum necessary configuration and some very simple examples into a working Symfony2 application.
-This can be used to familiarize with the CMF or to begin a custom application.
+This can be used to familiarize yourself with the CMF or to be used as a starting point for a new custom application.

 If this is your first encounter with the Symfony CMF it would be a good idea to first take a look at: